Skip to main content

 Where financial performance is subdued or negative, firms must ensure that variable pay is “considerably contracted”, including reducing pay-outs of amounts previously earned.

-Firms must ensure that any variable pay awarded to material risk takers (including both the non-deferred and deferred element) is only paid or vested if it is sustainable according to the financial situation of the firm and justified on the basis of the performance of the firm, business unit and individual.
+Firms must ensure that any variable pay awarded to material risk-takers (including both the non-deferred and deferred element) is only paid or vested if it is sustainable according to the financial situation of the firm and justified based on the performance of the firm, business unit and individual.
 In addition, variable pay should be subject to performance adjustment where the staff member participated in, or was responsible for, conduct which resulted in significant losses to the firm and/or failed to meet appropriate standards of fitness and propriety.
 The Guidelines list additional circumstances in which performance adjustment should be considered, including the imposition of regulatory sanctions on the firm and any significant increases in the firm’s or business unit’s economic or regulatory capital base.

 The PRA has indicated that performance adjustment should not be limited to the staff directly culpable for misfeasance.
 It should also apply to: